omkar-shelke25/ckad-killercoda/resource-limit-deployment/step1.md

 - CPU: `200m`

 ### Task 3:
-- Use the kubectl describe command to verify and compare the resource configurations of both Deployments.
+- Use the kubectl describe command to check and compare the resource configurations of both Deployments, and see the QoS class of their Pods.
-- Observe the difference between Requests and Limits shown in their container specifications.

 ## Try it yourself first!